fdsCG/techio-java-template/markdowns/welcome.md

 `techio.yml`
-This file is mandatory and its path must not by changed, it describes both table of content and programming projects.
+This file is mandatory and its path must not be changed, it describes both the table of content and the programming projects.

 # Visual and Interactive Content